Shareholder Protection Insurance Guide

 How Do I Set Up Protection?

-To set up shareholder insurance, businesses must have the correct valuation, which will need to be undertaken by an adviser that specialises in this cover.
-Valuing companies can be complicated as every firm is different, and the sector worked in also has an impact.
+Valuing companies can be complicated, as every firm is different and its sector has an impact.
 Considerations to correctly value the business include profit and cash flow analysis.

 Considerations for insuring a shareholder include: